Slow Burn StudioSlow Burn Studio

 Every chapter remembers what came before.

-When the AI writes Chapter 5, it has read Chapters 1 through 4.
+When the system writes Chapter 5, it has read Chapters 1 through 4.
 It knows your characters — their names, their tensions, the promises they made and broke.
 It knows the burn profile’s current phase and your voice settings.
 No context drift.
 No contradictions.
 No characters who forget what happened two chapters ago.

 Drafting Chapter 5 — The Hallway